minqwq/pyos-improved/README.md

 </a>
 <hr />

-If im not deaded, the PY OS Improved will never stop.
+If im not deaded, the PY OS Improved will never stop developing.